Introduction¶

 background task to abort on the next iteration.
 No further results

-task to abort the next time that task calls progress
+task to abort the next time that task calls progress.
+No further

 In all cases, a future may only be cancelled if its state is one of WAITING